 Pinterest Strategies eBook

 Before I share my tips, I’d like to introduce you to a fabulous ebook.
 This fantastic ebook was created by Carley the Mommy of the Mommy on Purpose blog.
 In her ebook, Carley teaches how she used Pinterest to get 200K page views per month to her blog.
-All without using paid schedulers like Tailwind or Boardbooster.
+All without using paid schedulers like Tailwind.
 If you want to know more about manual pinning and increasing your blog traffic, I highly recommend the ebook Pinterest Strategies.

 Pinterest Tips – How to Get Some Pinterest Love